bardasoft/Xamarin.Forms.Popup/README.md

 }
 ```

-Two examples have been added to the `FormsPopup.Examples` project to demonstrate this point.
+Two examples have been added to the `MWX.XamForms.Popup.Examples` project to demonstrate this point.
 Reference either `CodedPopupExample.cs` or `XamlPopupExample.xaml/XamlPopupExample.cs`.

 ## Sizing and Placement